St James's Church, Piccadilly: Detached burial ground

 A separate burial ground of St James's Church was developed in Camden, in use from 1790 until 1853.
-It had been obtained via a 1789 act of Parliament (29 Geo.
+It had been obtained via the Saint James, Westminster Improvement Act 1789 (29 Geo.
 3. c.
 47), which also provided for the erection of a chapel of ease for the parish, designed by Thomas Hardwick and opening in 1791.

-With the railway-related expansion around Euston Station, the Chapel was given a parish of its own in 1871, but the cemetery fell into disrepair and became St James's Gardens in 1878 with only a few gravestones lining the edges of the park.
-Part of the Gardens, located between Hampstead Road and Euston railway station, was built over when Euston station was expanded in around 1887.
+With the railway-related expansion around Euston Station, the chapel was given a parish of its own, St James Hampstead Road, in 1871, but the cemetery fell into disrepair and became St James's Gardens in 1878 with only a few gravestones lining the edges of the park.
+Part of the gardens, located between Hampstead Road and Euston railway station, was built over when Euston station was expanded in around 1887.
 To avoid public outcry, the affected remains were reinterred at St Pancras Cemetery.
-The Gardens were closed to the public in 2017 to allow the further expansion of Euston station for the High Speed 2 (HS2) rail project.
+The gardens were closed to the public in 2017 to allow the further expansion of Euston station for the High Speed 2 (HS2) rail project.
 Between October 2018 and 2020, archaeologists working on HS2 excavated approximately 40,000 burials.
 It was proposed to re-bury the remains after they had been examined by osteo-archaeologists.
 The remains were agreed to be re-interred at Surrey's Brookwood Cemetery which has received relocated remains from London since the 1860s.
 While almost all remains would be relocated there, it was agreed in 2019 that Matthew Flinders' remains would be buried in his home village of Donington, Lincolnshire.
 Work to prepare for the arrival of the remains at Brookwood began around August 2020 and was completed sometime after November 2020.
 The Church hosted an exhibition, Stories of St James's Burial Ground, with Museum of London Archaeology in spring 2023.